laoyigrace/subject/doc/source/glanceapi.rst

 independent service named "Glare" (the Glance Artifacts Repository), the Glance community loosely spoke about the Artifacts API being "Glance v3".
 This, however, was only a shorthand way of speaking of the Artifacts effort.
-The Artifacts API can't be the Images v3 API since Artifacts are not the same as Images.
-Conceptually, a virtual machine subject could be an Artifact, and the Glare code has been designed to be compatible with the Images v2 API.
-But at this time, there are no plans to implement an Images v3 API.
+The Artifacts API can't be the Subjects v3 API since Artifacts are not the same as Subjects.
+Conceptually, a virtual machine subject could be an Artifact, and the Glare code has been designed to be compatible with the Subjects v2 API.
+But at this time, there are no plans to implement an Subjects v3 API.

 During the Newton development cycle, Glare became an independent OpenStack project.
-While it's evident that there's a need for an Artifact Repository in OpenStack, whether it will be as ubiquitous as the need for an Images Repository isn't clear.
+While it's evident that there's a need for an Artifact Repository in OpenStack, whether it will be as ubiquitous as the need for an Subjects Repository isn't clear.
 On the other hand, industry trends could go in the opposite direction where everyone needs Artifacts and deployers view subjects as simply another type of digital artifact.
 As Yogi Berra, an experienced